scupit/gcmake-rust/README.md

   - NVidia CUDA compiler?
   - Emscripten?

+### Refactoring

+- [ ] Unify file path cleaning, so that paths are always relative to the project root, in the project root, and have no leading slashes.
+Ex: `pre-build.cpp`

 ### Pre-build script
 - [ ] Add support for a pre-build C++ script.
 The script should be automatically built and run before each recompilation.